deweysasser/git-updater/README.md

     -target TARGET -- set the target dir to TARGET.
 Currently ''.
     -keys KEYS -- set the keys dir to KEYS.
 Currently ''.
     -sleep SLEEP -- number of seconds to sleep between polls.
 Currently '60'.
-    -standbox SANDBOX -- the location of the git sandbox used to poll -branch BRANCH -- branch of the git repository to clone and/or examine for signed tags -dir DIR -- directory within the repositor to copy to the TARGET
+    -sandbox SANDBOX -- the location of the git sandbox used to poll -branch BRANCH -- branch of the git repository to clone and/or examine for signed tags -dir DIR -- directory within the repositor to copy to the TARGET